Daniel-Manjarrez/DuelDash/README.md

 4. Lastly, feel free to 3D print the STL files in the `EnclosureSTLFiles` folder to then assemble an enclosure for the controller's circuit with tape to resemble a watch looking controller which can potentionally look like this:

+## Design Process and Goals

+This game reference is the inspiration behind the game of my wearable ESP32 device that depicts a 1v1 gesture based gameplay by the players by configuring their choice of three attacks against their opponent which inspired me to make a 1v1 turned based game of attrition using quick hand interactions with an NFC reader.

+- Game Inspiration Reference:

+This image represents the inspiration behind creating the wearable controller for interacting with the game that is displayed on the screen on the player's wrist.

+- Controller Design Reference:

 ## Contributors

 - Daniel Manjarrez